wvffle/Javascript-Voronoi/README.md

 no dependency on external code: it contains no rendering code: that is left to the user of the library.

+This is a fork by Lauri Tervonen, released under the original MIT license.

 ## Core files

 * rhill-voronoi-core.js